Organization of the formations and units of the German Army after the start of the Russian campaign until 1945.

-When the German armed forces began their invasion of Soviet Union in June 1941 with Operation Barbaorossa, the organisation of units and formations, with the exception of the Panzer divisions, was still largely the same as it had been during the Western campaign in 1940.
+When the German armed forces began their invasion of Soviet Union in June 1941 with Operation Barbaorossa, the organization of units and formations, except for the Panzer divisions, was still largely the same as it had been during the Western campaign in 1940.

 However, the increasingly stringent requirements of the Russian campaign forced changes in the organization of the Wehrmacht units, which reflected the military conditions of the battles on the Eastern Front.